 Under the Act the lawful reasons we rely on for processing this information are one or more of the following:

 a) Your consent.
-You can remove your consent at any time, by contacting Zoé Lock.
+You can remove your consent at any time by contacting Zoé Lock.

-Removing your consent to the processing of your personal data may result in us being unable to fulfil our obligations to you.
+Removing your consent to processing your personal data may result in us being unable to fulfil our obligations to you.
 Similarly, we may still be under a legal, regulatory or contractual obligation to process your personal data despite your removal of consent.

 b) Having a contractual obligation.